libapps/libapps-mirror/nassh/doc/hack.md

 See the [FAQ] for more details on the differences between the extension & app.

+If you're updating these files, you'll sometimes also need to update the [manifest][manifest_crosh.json] for [crosh] which lives in the Chromium tree.

 ## Whitelisted Permissions

 Using the dev extension id is necessary in order to access some APIs that are